About Kelly E. Middleton

 Kelly E. Middleton has over thirty years of experience in public education and is currently Superintendent of Newport Independent Schools in Northern Kentucky.
 Kelly has a diverse background as an educator, serving in the role of teacher, coach, administrator and university professor.
 Kelly has served as a principal at every school level.
 When Kelly moved from school principal to district office, one of his job responsibilities was public relations.
 This title and job responsibility would completely alter his entire career.

-In 2018, he released his third book, titled, Competing for Kids: 21 Customer Service Concepts from Top Companies that Public Schools Can Use to Attract and Retain Students.
+In 2018, Kelly released his third book, titled, Competing for Kids: 21 Customer Service Concepts from Top Companies that Public Schools Can Use to Attract and Retain Students.
 This book provides public schools strategies to compete for students.
 In the next decade, schools who fail to treat students and parents as valuable customers will become extinct.

-His latest book, Feed Our Students Well: 18 Customer Service Concepts for Public School Food Service, was published in 2020.
+His next book, Feed Our Students Well: 18 Customer Service Concepts for Public School Food Service, was published in 2020.
 Using the concepts from his previous book, Feed Our Students Well explains how school leaders and food service personnel can work together to create an optimal dining experience for students in the one department that is dedicated to fulfilling kids' basic needs.

 Kelly has also authored numerous articles focusing on customer service and on building relationships in Public Schools.